 Last week, onefourzero published an article on growing demand and investment in the home automation sector.
 One area of home automation that consumers favoured were products that helped them save energy as well as money, such as smart meters.
 Today’s consumer is more environmentally conscious than ever before.
 Searches on Google for the term “eco-friendly” have more than doubled in the past 24 months.
 Therefore, it is important for companies to ensure they are coming up with ways to lessen their environmental impact.
 Furthermore, firms should consider who they are marketing their products towards.
 80% of Tweets since August 27th 2016 mentioning the phrase “eco friendly products” were by users 35 and above.
 This contrasts to the general view that it is the millennial generation only who care about the environment.
+Other areas such as recycling also attract more and more attention.
 Indeed, perhaps more products that eco warrior millennials love need to make it onto the market.
 To crack this demographic could be a great investment.

 The rise in green energy suppliers over recent years shows that many businesses in the energy sector however are succeeding in appealing to the eco conscious consumer.
 Yet there is still a lot of room in the sector for more other innovative new ideas.
 Therefore, an investment in some form of green energy tech is likely to be a smart one. onefourzero has used its digital data capabilities to analyse which green products are looking like the best investment opportunities.